KelvinDavid/JavaProjects1345360/README.md

-# JavaProjects1345360
+# University Java Projects
+**Name: Kelvin david**

+**Student ID: 1345360**

+### Purpose
+***
-This is a demonstration of all the Java Programming that I have accomplished at my time in Waikato University.
+This repository is a portfolio of work that I had completed as a student of Waikato University.
+I'm hoping that this portfolio can best showcase my understanding of programming (mostly C# and Java), software methodologies (Documentation), Android development and Computer Systems (shown by WRAMP Waikato University's Assembly language)